 - Create a holiday season shared folder where everyone can upload a video or picture.
 They can give a toast, offer an update about themselves, or wish everyone a happy new year.
 This will give everyone, including anyone who couldn’t make it, a beautiful series of videos to watch when missing friends and family.

 - Take a group photo.
 Have everyone say cheese while you take a few screenshots.
 Then pass the picture to everyone who attended.
 It may not be a typical family photo or festive photo booth experience, but it will give everyone something to frame and a show of resilience, rather than leaving a gap on the mantle for the year everyone was social distancing.

 Virtual Dinners and Digital Get-Togethers in the COVID Era

 Long distances, work or school commitments, illness and age are just a few of the many reasons people may not be able to gather in-person or convene at the same table.
 Presently, COVID is looming strong and requires social distancing to keep everyone safe and healthy.

 If you're venturing out to buy groceries or decorations for your virtual gathering, remember to wear a protective face mask.
-Boomer Naturals Nano-Silver Reusable Face Masks are certified 99.99% antimicrobial, and they come in a great selection of sizes and festive holiday patterns.
+Boomer Naturals Nano-Silver Reusable Face Masks with upgraded protection, and they come in a great selection of sizes and festive holiday patterns.